How to Meditate When Your Thoughts Are Racing

 Racing thoughts do not mean meditation is being done wrong.
 They mean you are noticing what the mind is already doing.

-The goal of meditation with a busy mind is not a blank mind; it is a steadier relationship with planning, worrying, replaying, judging, and remembering.
-You notice a thought, let it be there, and return to an anchor.
-That anchor might be the breath, the feeling of feet on carpet, or the pressure of a chair under you.
+The goal of meditation with a busy mind is not mental emptiness; it is a steadier relationship with planning, worrying, replaying, judging, and remembering.
+You notice a thought, allow it to be present, and guide attention back to an anchor.
+That anchor might be the breath, cold fingertips warming in your lap, or the contact of heavy legs against the surface supporting you.

 A blank mind is not the assignment.

-One simple way to try it is to sit for three minutes before opening your laptop.
-When the mind jumps to a grocery list or an unfinished message, silently say, “thinking,” then come back to the body.
+One simple way to try it is to pause for three minutes after climbing the parking garage stairs, while your cheeks are still warm from walking.
+When the mind jumps to an exam, a conversation, or tomorrow’s plan, silently say, “thinking,” then come back to the body.
 If you want the broader foundation, our guide on how to meditate covers the beginner steps in more detail.

 Five Facts About Meditating With a Racing Mind